top of page

 Payments and Account Details

-For staff safety, payments made in cash can only be made directly to the MK supervisor who will provide a receipt for the cash received.
+For staff safety, payments made in cash can only be made directly to the Magnificent Kids supervisor, who will provide a receipt for the cash received.

 Please quote your child's name and invoice number when making online and cash payments.